blbadger/blbadger.github.io/neural-networks3.md

 {% include youtube.html id='rZRQa3ExzTU' %}

-and the estimation accuracy for both positive controls diminishes as the number of training examples increases, ie some quick experimental evidence suggests that $\sum_i \haty_i - y_i \to 0$ as $i \to \inf$.
+and the estimation accuracy for both positive controls diminishes as the number of training examples increases, ie some quick experimental evidence suggests that $\sum_i \haty_i - y_i \to 0$ as $i \to \infty$.

 These examples show that simple functions of the inputs can indeed be learned.